10 Leonis Minoris

 This is an evolved giant star with a stellar classification of G8.5 III.

 It is reported as a RS CVn variable with magnitude varying by 0.02 mag. and showing a high level of chromospheric activity.
-The star has 2.54 times the mass of the Sun and has expanded to 8.7 times the Sun's radius.
-It is radiating 46 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 5,099 K.
+The star has around 2.1 times the mass of the Sun and has expanded to 8.7 times the Sun's radius.
+It is radiating 46 times the luminosity of the Sun from its enlarged photosphere at an effective temperature of 5,075 K.